 When I found a vintage Pillsbury Doughboy pancake mold at Good Will (with its original shipping package and typed instructions!), it seemed like a timely discovery.
-Not only was I excited to try it out since Pancake Day is fast approaching, but I was also inspired to write an article about the fascinating history of pancakes.
-But for the good or the bad, the story of Septuagesima Sunday sidetracked me, and my delicious article about pancakes will have to wait.
+Not only was I excited to try it out since Pancake Day was fast approaching, I was also inspired to write an article about the history of pancakes.
+But the story of Septuagesima Sunday sidetracked me.

 Septuagesima Sunday marks the ninth Sunday before Easter and the beginning of Shrovetide, a time of preparation for Lent.
-As such, Septuagesima traditionally marked the start of the carnival season, which we all know culminates in the best day of the year—Shrove Tuesday, aka, Pancake Day!
+As such, Septuagesima traditionally signaled the start of carnival season, which culminates in the best day of the year—Shrove Tuesday, aka, Pancake Day!

 But for me, the most interesting aspect of Septuagesima Sunday, even more so than pancakes, is that on this day, the church “locked away” the word Alleluia, and it was not used in the liturgy again until Easter Sunday.
-In fact, the concept of locking away the Alleluia from Septuagesima Sunday until Easter Sunday often manifested itself in a very concrete way.
-In certain regions, a physical representation of the Alleluia was quite literally buried in the ground until it was dug up, or resurrected, at the Easter vigil.
+In fact, the concept of locking away the word Alleluia from Septuagesima Sunday until Easter Sunday often manifested itself in a very concrete way.
+In certain regions, a physical representation of the word Alleluia, written on paper or carved into wood, was literally buried in the ground so it could be dug up, or resurrected, at the Easter vigil.

-This idea of “locking away” or “burying” a word for 63 days days intrigued me, so I dived deeper into the history, etymology, and usage of the word “Alleluia.”
+This idea of “locking away” or “burying” a word for 63 days days intrigued me, so I delved deeper into the history, etymology, and usage of the word “Alleluia.”

 “Alleluia” is the Latinized version of the Hebrew compound word הללויה, which is, הללו (hallelu) + יה (yah).
 Roughly transliterating as “Praise god,” the first construction means “to praise or sing of,” while the second signifies the Tetragrammaton, the unspeakable name of god.
 So, starting on Septuagesima Sunday and throughout Shrovetide and Lent, that which is unspeakable is doubly unspeakable.
 The word “Alleluia,” with the sacred Tetragrammaton locked away within its spelling, is further locked away so that it can eventually be released and rendered even more powerful when it is once again uttered and sung on Easter Sunday.